Colebrook Home

-Colebrook Home was a South Australian institution for Australian Aboriginal children run by the United Aborigines Mission from 1924 (named Colebrook in 1927) to 1981, existing at four locations over its lifetime.
+Colebrook Home was a South Australian institution for Australian Aboriginal children run by the United Aborigines Mission from 1924 to 1981.
+Originally established as Oodnadatta Children's Home, the home existed at four locations over its lifetime: Oodnadatta, Quorn, and then the Adelaide suburbs of Eden Hills and Blackwood.
+The Colebrook Reconciliation Park in Eden Hills commemorates the home and the people who lived in its various locations.

 History

 Colebrook Home existed at four locations through its lifetime.